 Financial Education (#FinEd) was the origins of Oikonopolis, a SimCity-esque learning game that taught teenagers Economics and Personal Finance – created by my first startup, Innervative, in 2013.
 We made mistakes (being business newbies) in the running of Innervative, but Oikonopolis’ product cycle and startup journey was a great learning experience.

-I co-founded ArcLab in 2018, drawing on lessons from the Oikonopolis product journey to build a full-fledged EduTech business.
-ArcLab adopted 3 key principles as we designed and developed our learning product:
+I started ArcLab as a concept in 2018, drawing on lessons from the Oikonopolis product journey to build a full-fledged EduTech business.
+ArcLab adopted 3 key principles as we designed and developed our learning product’s POC:

 1. Learning must be ENGAGING

 We need our learners to be engaged in the experience that the product delivers.
 Otherwise, there is no opportunity for any content to be conveyed, meaning there is no learning.
 A recent IPSOS study revealed that 90% of US employees emphasised the importance of engagement in learning.

 3. Learning must be EFFECTIVE

 The key metrics of learning products are not the number of downloads or active users.